 - Office of Legislative Affairs

-Once a project is selected, an Award Letter will be sent detailing the amount of the RACP award and instructions to submit a formal application for the RACP grant to the Office of the Budget for further processing.
+Once a project is selected, based on final approval of the governor, an Award Letter will be sent detailing the amount of the RACP award and instructions to submit a formal application for the RACP grant to the Office of the Budget for further processing.

 All Candidates, whether selected or rejected, will be notified with a formal letter and the results will also be posted to the RACP website for public access.
 Successful applicants are required to notify the OB within 30 days of receipt of an Award Letter as to whether or not they are accepting the grant award.
 The notification should come from the addressee of the OB award letter (grantee or sub-applicant).